 - Public display fireworks

-No matter the types of fireworks being used, injuries may happen.
+No matter the types of fireworks being used, injuries may happen as the result of an accident or defective product.
 Therefore, it is important to contact a skilled Michigan fireworks injury lawyer to discuss how an injury occurred.

 Due to the variety of firecrackers and sparklers on the market, accidents involving these items can result in serious injuries and even death.
 Often, these incidents are due to a person: